Aller au contenu principal Aller à la navigation

 BrandRecommended ModelAdvantages

-ZaltoDenk’Art ChampagneExtreme lightness, perfect balance, highly valued by sommeliers
+ZaltoDenk’Art ChampagneUltra-light, perfect balance, widely used by sommeliers

 Chef&SommelierOpen Up EffervescenceTechnical design, strong aromatic concentration